square/FetchRequests/README.md

 ### SwiftUI

 There are two SwiftUI Property Wrappers available for use, `FetchableRequest` and `SectionedFetchableRequest`.
-These are analagous to CoreData's property wrappers.
+These are analogous to CoreData's property wrappers.

 The controller will perform a fetch once and only once upon the first view render.
 After that point, it is dependent upon live update events.